cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/salesforce-saas.md

   * **Identity Provider Certificate**: upload the `.crt` certificate file you’ve created in the previous step.
   * **EntityID**: `https://[YOUR_SFDC_DOMAIN].my.salesforce.com`
   * **SAML Identity type:** Assertion contains the Federation ID from the User object
-  * **Identity Provider Login URL**: This is the SSO endpoint provided in the Teams dashboard for that application.
+  * **Identity Provider Login URL**: This is the SSO endpoint provided in the Zero Trust dashboard for that application.

 1. Click **Save**.
 1. From the navigation panel on the left, click **Domain Management** > **My Domain** and select your domain.